Air America (film): Plot

-In late 1969, Billy Covington works as a helicopter traffic pilot for a Los Angeles radio station.
-When he breaks several safety regulations by flying too low, the U.S. Federal Aviation Administration suspends his pilot's license.
-However, his piloting skills, bravery and disregard for the law are noticed by a mysterious government agent, who tells Billy that he can get his license back if he accepts a job in Laos, working for a "strictly civilian" company called Air America.
-It is readily apparent that Air America is a front for CIA operations in Laos.
+In late 1969, helicopter pilot Billy Covington has his pilot's license suspended for breaking safety regulations.
+His skills, bravery and disregard for the law are noticed by a government agent, who offers him a job in Laos working for the "strictly civilian" company Air America, which turns out to be a front for CIA operations.

-Unemployed and unable to find work, Billy takes the job.
-In Laos, he is introduced to Air America's unorthodox pilots and aircraft, being taken under the wing of Gene Ryack, a cynical and eccentric pilot and an arms dealer who uses official flights to buy black market weapons for his private cache.
-His dream, which he refers to as his "retirement plan," is to make a sale big enough so that he can afford to quit his job at Air America.
+In Laos, he is introduced to Air America's unorthodox pilots and aircraft, being taken under the wing of pilot Gene Ryack, who uses official flights to buy black market weapons for his private cache.
+His retirement plan is to make enough money to afford quitting his Air America job.

-The next day, Senator Davenport arrives in Laos on a "fact-finding mission," to investigate rumors about Air America transporting drugs on behalf of Laotian forces.
-Major Lemond and Rob Diehl, CIA leaders of Air America, show the Senator around refugee camps, shrines, temples, and major cities in a careful deception to hide from him that Air America is indeed transporting drugs.
+Senator Davenport arrives to investigate rumors that Air America is transporting drugs for Laotian forces.
+Major Lemond and Rob Diehl, CIA leaders of Air America, show the Senator around Laos to prevent him discovering that the rumors are true.
+Unfortunately, Davenport loses great respect from General Soong during their first meeting at the airport when mistaking him to be a local luggage-carrying valet.
+Soong holds this over Davenport's head for the remainder of his visit.

-While airdropping livestock into rural villages in their C-123 cargo aircraft, Billy and Jack Neely are shot down.
-The Pilatus PC-6 of General Soong arrives at the crash site and his soldiers load bags of opium on board, but leave Billy and Jack behind with Communist forces moving in.
-Gene and another pilot arrive and rescue them; Billy boards Gene's helicopter while the rest of the crew escape in another aircraft.
+While airdropping livestock in their C-123 cargo aircraft, Billy and Jack Neely are shot down, but Billy manages to crash-land the C-123 at a former World War II Japanese airstrip.
+The Pilatus PC-6 of General Soong arrives at the crash site and his soldiers load up with the opium from the crashed plane, but intentionally leave Billy and Jack behind while local Communist forces are moving in.
+Gene and another pilot rescue them; Billy boards Gene's helicopter.

-Billy and Gene's helicopter is shot down on the way back, and they are captured by a rural tribe.
-Gene notices that the tribe is using obsolete and unreliable guns and strikes a deal to supply them with better weapons.
-Allowed to go free, Billy and Gene retreat to Gene's house, where Billy is surprised to discover that Gene has a wife and children.
-Already disillusioned with U.S. actions in Laos, Gene convinces Billy to quit his job with Air America, but Billy wants to get even with General Soong for betraying him when he crashed.
+Billy and Gene are shot down after a short time in the air and captured by a tribe.
+Gene strikes a deal to supply them with better weapons.
+At Gene's house, Billy is surprised to discover that Gene has a wife and children.
+Disillusioned with U.S. actions in Laos, Gene convinces Billy to quit his job, but Billy wants to get even with General Soong.